HugoBlox/theme-research-group/content/home/welcome.md

 <br>

-**Machine Learning & Global Health Network** spanning across institutes in London, Oxford, Copenhagen and Singapore, founded in 2022.
-We are 6 principal investigators, 4 postdocs, and 20+ students.
+**Machine Learning & Global Health Network** spanning across institutes in London, Oxford, Copenhagen, Kaiserslautern, and Singapore, founded in 2022.
+We are 7 principal investigators, 4 postdocs, and 20+ students.

 Areas of research include: